matomo-org/developer-documentation/docs/how-piwik-works.md

 This API lets the Javascript tracker submit analytics data for a single action (page view, …).

-Its entry point is different from Piwik's web application and HTTP reporting API: it is in the `js/` directory.
+Its entry point is different from Piwik's web application and HTTP reporting API: it is through the `piwik.php` file.

 Read more about this in the ["The Tracking HTTP API" reference](api-reference/tracking-api).